kyle3728/cv_database_switcher/docs/Database_Switcher_Technical_Background.md

 Each database maintains its own registry export (Settings.reg) so when you switch databases, you also get the workspace configuration, preferences, and settings associated with that database.

+**Registry Isolation**: To prevent settings contamination between profiles, the manager deletes the registry branch before importing each profile's settings.
+This ensures complete isolation - no mixing of parameters from different clients or database configurations.

 ### UpdateVersion Integration

 After switching databases, UpdateVersion must run to: